 Thankfully, the folks at Google have foreseen this extraordinary situation, giving us a key combination thanks to which we can enable or disable the touchscreen on Chromebooks.

-- How To Take Screenshot on Chromebook on Windows PC
+- How To Take Screenshots on Chromebook on Windows PC

 - 3 Easy Ways To Access Steam Screenshot Folder Windows